'Pitching Nun' Shows Off 'Nunbelievable' Dance Moves

-CHICAGO (CBS) – Sister Mary Jo Sobieck threw out the ceremonial first pitch for the pre-game ceremony for the Chicago White Sox Saturday, tossing a perfect strike.
-While her story has gone viral since, CBS 2 discovered two other talents of this “Sister Act.”
+CHICAGO, Ill.
+(CBS Local) – Sister Mary Jo Sobieck showed off her smooth moves at a Chicago White Sox Saturday, tossing a perfect strike in a ceremonial first pitch that quickly went viral.
+Now, the nun is showing off her dances moves.

-CBS 2 caught up with the nun as she returned back to Marian Catholic High School to find out more about her love of baseball.
+CBS Chicago caught up with the nun as she returned back to Marian Catholic High School to find out more about her love of baseball.

 “I teach theology to sophomores,” she said.
 “My mom loved baseball.
 She’s passed away.
 When I went out there, I did a little ‘to the sky’ for her,” Sister Mary Jo said.